sanjeevmax6/iot_dashboard/README.md

 1. **Ingests** manufacturing floor sensor logs (temperature, vibration, status) from a CSV upload
 2. **Runs** an LLM-powered risk analysis workflow (LangGraph, AWS Bedrock) to identify the top at-risk machines
-3. **Validates** AI output with a two-stage schema + logic contradiction checker — retries automatically on failure
+3. **Validates** AI output with a two-stage schema.
+Logic contradiction checker + Retrying automatically on failure
 4. **Displays** raw logs, AI-generated machine health cards, and sensor time-series charts on a live dashboard
-5. **Answers** follow-up questions about fleet health via an SSE-streaming chat interface
+5. **Answers** follow-up questions in a chat interactive mode with session memory about machines health

 ---